alqamabinsadiq/node-api-kit/README.md

 ### Generating Private Key and Certificate

-The api is configured to run on a secure server.
+The api is configured to run on a normal server.
+If you want to enable the https server you have to uncomment the code for https as described below.
+For running a secure server you have to generate the private keys and certificate using openssl.
 If you are using a macOS, go to the `bin` folder and then create the private key and certificate by typing the following at the prompt

 ```
   openssl genrsa 1024 > private.key